julianthome/joanaudit/README.md

 part for the lattice, exclusion rules, i.e. a set of Java packages or classes that can be dropped during the SDG construction as well as irrelevant functions that are not traversed when performing the slicing.
 Moreover, the configuration includes a set of entrypoints, i.e. the starting points for SDG construction.
 The file *classes.xml* contains categories of sources, sinks, and declassifiers.
 If sources, sinks and declassifiers are connected by a path but do not belong to the same category, they are filtered out.
-The file *autofix.xml* contains mappings from sinks to declassifier and context patterns that a string that flows to a sink has to match in order to identify an appropriate declassifier to fix the vulnerability.
+The file *autofix.xml* contains mappings from sinks to declassifier and context patterns that a string, which is used in a sink, has to match in order to identify an appropriate declassifier to fix the vulnerability.
 The following subsections explain the different parts of the configuration in detail.

 ## Security Lattice

-The security lattice is used for information flow analysis.
-More specifically, it is used to augment parts of the SDG with security label for the purpose of performing IFC on potentially sensitive paths (from sources through declassifiers to sinks).
+A security lattice is used for information flow analysis.
+More specifically, it is used to augment parts of the SDG with security labels for the purpose of performing IFC on potentially sensitive paths (from sources through declassifiers to sinks).
 We are using IFC to filter out those paths that can be considered as secure.

 A lattice is a partial ordered set of security levels.
-The configuration file *lattice.xml* illustrates the configuration of a [diamond lattice](http://www.cs.cornell.edu/andru/papers/robdecl-jcs.pdf) as depicted in the figure below.
+The configuration file *lattice.xml* illustrates the configuration of a [diamond lattice](https://www.cs.cornell.edu/andru/papers/csfw04.pdf) as depicted in the figure below.
 The root tag *lattice* contains
 *levels* subtags that define the different security levels of the lattice, whereas the *relations* tag contains the relations between them.
 Each *level* tag contains the name of the security level to be used (*id*) and a short description text (*desc*).
 The *smeq* (smaller or equals) tags refer to the *id's* that are being used in the *id* attributes of the *level* tags.
-The attribute *lhs* stands for left hand side (the left side of the smaller or equals operation) whereas *lhs* is the left hand side.
-The partial order relation based on the configuration flow is highlighted in the lattice figure.
+The attribute *lhs* stands for left hand side (the left side of the smaller or equals operation) whereas *rhs* is the right hand side.
-The levels that are then used to assign a label to sources, sinks and declassifiers in their respective configuration files.
+The levels that are defined in `lattice.xml` can be used to tag sources, sinks and declassifiers in their respective configuration files.

 ``` xml
 <!-- lattice xml -->